Advanced Primary Stroke Center at UPMC Hamot

 Stroke patients need care - fast.
 The quicker a stroke patient receives treatment, the more likely he or she will have a successful recovery, which is why it matters where you go for stroke care.

-A recipient of the American Heart Association/American Stroke Association Get with the Guidelines® Stroke Gold Plus Quality Achievement Award and Target: Stroke Honor Roll status, UPMC Hamot is also certified by the Joint Commission as an Advanced Primary Stroke Center.
+A recipient of the American Heart Association/American Stroke Association Get with the Guidelines® Stroke Gold Plus Quality Achievement Award and the Target: Stroke Honor Roll-Elite Plus award, UPMC Hamot is also certified by the Joint Commission as an Advanced Primary Stroke Center.

 Types of Stroke

-- Hemorrhagic stroke – when a blood vessel in the brain bursts.
+- Hemorrhagic stroke – When a blood vessel in the brain ruptures, or when a brain aneurysm ruptures.

-- Transient ischemic attack (TIA) – also known as a “mini stroke,” also caused by a blood clot, but the symptoms resolve within a short time.
+- Transient ischemic attack (TIA) – A transient episode of neurologic dysfunction caused by lack of blood flow to the brain, spinal cord, or eye, without the damage associated with a complete stroke.
 A TIA may be considered a warning sign that a stroke will occur.

 The Stroke Team